SATQuest: A Verifier for Logical Reasoning Evaluation and Reinforcement Fine-Tuning of LLMs: Introduction

 In this work, we aim to construct a multi-dimensionally controllable and scalable verifier to support the evaluation and training of LLM reasoning capabilities, enabling the tracking of progress and discovery of limitations in LLM reasoning.
+Our main contributions are as follows: